varnish/Varnish-Book/varnish_book.rst

    ``varnishtest`` is a script driven program used to test your Varnish installation.
    ``varnishtest`` is very powerful because it allows you to create client mock-ups, fetch content from mock-up or real backends, interact with your actual Varnish configuration, and assert the expected behavior.
    ``varnishtest`` is also very useful to learn more about the behavior of Varnish.
-   Therefore, ``varnishtest`` is used throughout the book as main testbed.

    .. varnishadm